 If you have already been convicted for a felony DUI, you may face $1,000 in fines, spend up to 3 years in prison and have your driver’s license suspended for 4 years.
 In both cases, you may have to attend DUI school for 30 months.

-How a DUI Attorney Los Angeles Can Help
+How a DUI Attorney Van Nuys, California, Can Help

 It’s clear that a DUI is a complex matter and one that you can’t ignore.
 It’s important to keep in mind that a DUI charge doesn’t immediately mean that you are guilty.
 You deserve a chance to defend yourself.
 Contrary to common belief, it is possible to combat and win a DUI case both in court and at the DMV hearing, but it can’t be done alone.